OCHA-DAP/ocha-anticipy/docs/source/datasources/chirps.rst

     geo_bounding_box = GeoBoundingBox.from_shape(admin0)

-Finally you can make use of the Chirps classes: two classes are available, depending on the time resolution of interest.
+Finally you can make use of the Chirps classes: two classes are available, one to retrieve daily data and one to retrieve monthly data.
 Daily data are available with two spatial resolutions (0.05 and 0.25 degrees), whereas monthly data can be obtained only with a 0.05-degree resolution.